-Pre - tax discount rates

-Future revenue growth rates
+Pre - tax discount rates from 7.75% to 20.0% Future revenue growth rates from 0.8% to 5.0%

-from 7.75% to 12.34%

-from 4.70% to 8.20%

 Gross margins and capital spend used in the cash flow projections were consistent with those in management approved budgets.

 The recoverable amount of intangibles has been determined on a value in use basis.